kealist/chip8-reb/README.md

 Chip8 Emulator in Rebol 3
 =========================

-This implementation of the Chip8 virtual machine currently requires (http://development.saphirion.com/downloads/)[Saphrion's GUI Rebol 3] (Windows only--for now) to run.
+This implementation of the Chip8 virtual machine currently requires Saphrion's GUI Rebol 3 (Windows only--for now) (http://development.saphirion.com/downloads/) to run.
 It also needs an internet connection to download the current R3-Gui.r3 file.

 To-Complete
 -----------